jonnew/Oat/README.md

 CONFIGURATION:
   -n [ --filename ] arg  The base snapshot file name.
-                         The the name of the SOURCE for this viewer will be appended to this name.
                          The timestamp of the snapshot will be prepended to this name.
+                		 If not provided, the SOURCE name will be used.
   -f [ --folder ] arg    The folder to which snapshots will be saved

 NOTE:
-  To take a snapshot of the currently displayed frame, press 's' while the display window is in focus.
+  To take a snapshot of the currently displayed frame, press 's' key while the display window is in focus.
 ```